Realization of superabsorption by time reversal of superradiance

-In order to demonstrate the aforementioned time-reversal relation between the superradiance and the superabsorption, we observed both phenomena, radiation and absorption process of the superradiant state in a time-dependent manner(Fig.~\ref{fig:SR/SA/GND}{\bf a}).
-With the cavity initially empty, we let the superradiant-state atoms go through the cavity and emit photons.
-During the photon buildup, the sustained coherence among the successively entering atomic dipoles makes the photon number increase quadratically in time.
-It is because the amplitude of the electric field generated by the constant macro dipole increases linearly in time in the slowly varying envelop approximation.
-Specifically, the mean number of photons is given by $\expval{n} \simeq |\rho_{\rm eg}Ng t |^2$ (see Supplementary Note 1 for the derivation).
-However, if we initially prepare the cavity with the coherent state $\ket{-\alpha}_{\rm f}$, the injected superradiant-state atoms absorb the photons in the cavity instead of emitting photons, undergoing a time-reversed process of superradiance.
-After fully absorbing photons in the cavity, the superradiant state starts to radiate again because there are no photons to absorb -- or no input field to interfere destructively with (see the grey-shaded region in Fig.~\ref{fig:SR/SA/GND}{\bf a} and Eq.~(\ref{eq:SR_Time-reversed_detail}) in Methods).
-The temporal profile of the radiation and that of the absorption seem symmetric except for a mild imbalance due to the cavity decay.
+In order to investigate the aforementioned time-reversal relation between the superradiance and the superabsorption, we observed both phenomena, radiation and absorption process of a superradiant state in a time-dependent manner(Fig.~\ref{fig:SR/SA/GND}{\bf a}).
+With the cavity initially empty, we let the superradiant-state atoms go through the cavity and emit photons into the cavity mode.
+During the photon buildup, the photon number increases quadratically in time (blue-dot curve in Fig.~\ref{fig:SR/SA/GND}{\bf a}) because the amplitude of the electric field generated by the constant macro dipole increases linearly in time in the slowly varying envelop approximation.
+Specifically, the mean number of photons is given by $\expval{\hat{n}(t)} \simeq |\rho_{\rm eg}Ng t |^2$ (see Supplementary Note 2 for derivation) with $\rho_{\rm eg}$ the off-diagonal element of the atomic density matrix.
+However, if we initially prepare the cavity with the coherent state $\ket{-\alpha}_{\rm f}$, the superradiant-state atoms absorb the photons in the cavity instead of emitting photons, undergoing a time-reversed process of superradiance (red-dot curve in Fig.~\ref{fig:SR/SA/GND}{\bf a}).
+After fully absorbing photons in the cavity, the superradiant state starts to radiate (see the grey-shaded region in Fig.~\ref{fig:SR/SA/GND}{\bf a} and Eq.~(\ref{eq5}) in Methods).
+The temporal profile of the radiation and that of the absorption are nearly symmetric with a mild imbalance due to the cavity decay.
+The ratio of the signals at equal time interval $t_0$ from the minimum point is approximately given by $e^{-2\gamma_c t_0}$ (see Supplementary Note 9).

-In the superabsorption, the input field can be completely absorbed by the atoms at a finite time given by $t_0=\frac{\sqrt{n_0}}{|\rho_{\rm eg}|N g}$ for a given initial photon number $n_0$.
-In contrast, such complete absorption cannot be achieved in a finite time in the ordinary absorption exhibiting an exponential decay of the input field.
-In the superabsorption data of Fig.~\ref{fig:SR/SA/GND}, a small number of photons($\langle n\rangle\sim 0.2$) remained unabsorbed due to experimental imperfections such as incomplete phase matching between the input field and the dipoles, the phase variation among dipoles(due to the finite hole size), and atomic spontaneous emission.
-The superradiant emission commencing after the superabsorption ends may seem an obstacle in practical applications.
-However, it can be easily suppressed by turning off the the pump laser preparing the atoms in the superposition state as demonstrated in Fig.~\ref{fig:SR/SA/GND}{\bf c}.